 I’m seated at my desk, thumbing through work emails, responding to colleagues text messages, awaiting to leave to pick up pizza for my 12pm sales presentation at a major Bay Area integrator.

-My thoughts are with Gabriela.
-I love Gabriela.
-I love her sweet gentle nature.
+My thoughts are with G. I love G. I love her sweet gentle nature.
 I love the way she holds me tight, the way the worries for me, even though I literally hate that she worries.
 I love her passion, her defiance.
 I love her fragility.
 I love her strength.
 She is striking and soft.

 I worry about her heart.
 I worry about her tender heart, wrapped in layers of hardened ache.
 I worry about making that tender heart any more hard.

 I want to love her endlessly, and pour my affection onto her.
 So why don’t I?

 Well, this is what I’m trying to work through.
 At the center of it all is my desire to be free.
 I don’t want to be the object her of attention.
 I don’t want to be responsible or feel obligated to take care of her, to make her happy.
 I want these things to come naturally from me.
 Maybe another man would look past her demands, and concede to loving her in spite of the drama.
 Maybe he would see the tenderness inside, and bow to serve her regardless of the struggle to please her, knowing he’s serving a higher purpose, of love.

 But I find myself wanting freedom.
 I want space to act on my own volition.
 I want to please when it suits me, in ways that supplement my being.
 I don’t want loving to be a job, something that I show up to, regardless of how I feel about it, regardless of my own health.
 What freedom is that?

 Is it freedom I want?
 Yes, I think so.
 I have obligations.
 I like to choose obligations and exercise my own autonomy.